jamcarbon/GitHubRunners_AWS/README.md

 # Auto Scale Github Action Runners using Kubernetes, Terraform, and docker

-1. Create the infrastructure, we are going to create 2 VPC, ,igw, 4 subnets, nat, routes, eks cluster with IAM roles and a managed instance group using Terraform.
+Create the infrastructure, we are going to create 2 VPC, ,internet gate way, 4 subnets, nat, routes, eks cluster with IAM roles and a managed instance group using Terraform.

 Configure AWS (on your local pc)